exoplatform/exo-documentation/docs/Administration.rst

 - Description: A description of the rule to explain its goal.

-- Score: Score will display how much points you obtain from this rule
+- Score: The number of points obtained by the rule.

 - Domain: Every related is related to a specific domain, the related domain is displayed on this column